vuxcode/pr1-project-thli041001/time-report.md

 2023-04-15 17:00 Worked for 3 hours.

   - Added the rest of the code that is now available in the first commit in the index file.

+2023-04-27 16:45 Worked for 2,5 hours.

+  - Added a part of the code that detects if a checkbox has been checked and moves the belonging task to a list that displays the completed tasks.